-UPDATE: May 2017 – We are 3 months away from my 5 year “anniversary” with this affliction.
+UPDATE: May 2017 – We are 5 months away from my 5 year “anniversary” with this affliction.
 I still suffer with it, and yet it is not (thankfully) as bad as it was in 2012-2015).
-From time to time, I still have to take pain medication.
+From time to time, I still have to take pain medication .
 The difference between now and when it first began is that I’ve learned (and am still learning) how to best take care of me.
 I say “no” more often than I’d like to admit, but I truly have to save myself for times when I “have to” sit.
 Like showing real estate, restaurant eating, going to a show, etc. Sitting for more than 10 minutes or so, IMMEDIATELY puts me into a “flare”.
 And that “flare” is like having a hot poker sticking into the most private area of my body (my lady bits).
 It’s been compared to end stage cancer.
 And so I press on, and continue to ask God to totally heal me.
 There’s still lots of activities I can do, but lots of thing I have had to let go.
 Stress is one of the biggest things to control.
 The story you read below chronicles the doctor’s initial diagnosis of Interstitial Cystitis.
-It turns out, after many many doctors, specialists, and diagnostic procedures costs big bucks all out of our pockets, that the culprit is Pudendal Nerve Entrapment (PNE) .
+It turns out, after many many doctors, specialists, and diagnostic procedures costing huge big bucks (six figures) all out of our own pockets, that the culprit is Pudendal Nerve Entrapment (PNE) .
 So below is my story, and I wish I didn’t have to stick to it!

 I was born in October, and I just LOVE everything about it, It is my absolute favorite time of the year, and so special to me for many reasons.